British guns

 13 pdr guns; -

 9 naval guns (1 All ammunition vehicles were mechanichal transport.
-In November 1916 the British
+In November 1916

-Mountain Brigade), two In December 1916 the 60th ( During the winter the divisional artilleries were reorganised into three
+the 60th ( During the winter the divisional artilleries were

-brigades, each of two six-guns 18 pdr batteries and one four-guns In March 1917 an In May and June 1917 the 60th (London)
+one four-guns In March 1917 an In May and June 1917 the 60th (London)

 Territorial Force Division, 7th and 8th Mounted Brigades (less Derbyshire

-Yeonmary) and 209th Siege Battery and one section of 292nd Siege Battery ( On August 1917 one section of
+Yeonmary) and 209th Siege Battery and one section of 292nd Siege Battery ( On August 1917

-Division left In January 1918 the artillery
+10th (Irish) Division left In January 1918

-Milne had requested some During 1918
+winter general Milne had requested some During

-84th Batterys On 14th September 1918 British
+1918 84th Batterys On 14th September

-Salonika Army had: 24 193 18 pdr guns (48 batteries); 48 44 60 pdr.
+1918 British Salonika Army had: 24 193 18 pdr guns (48 batteries); 48 44 60 pdr.
 Mk.
-I guns (11 batteries); 3 4 32 4 2 2 12 13 pdr, 9 cwt A.A. guns; 21 13 pdr, 6 cwt A.A. guns; 12 112 35 12 Most of the
+I guns (11 batteries); 3 4 32 4 2 2 12 13 pdr, 9 cwt A.A. guns; 21 13 pdr, 6 cwt A.A. guns; 12 112 35 12 Most

-section they were on an experimental field carriage with hinged axles. |
+in one section they were on an experimental field carriage with hinged axles. |

 General Remarks: 13 pdr = 76.2mm A.A. guns 18 pdr = 84mm QF field guns 60 pdr. = 127mm QF heavy guns |